radio-aktywne/magnolia/docs/docs/01-Index.md

 title: Index
 ---

-# webrecords
+# magnolia

 Broadcast recordings app 📼

 ## 💡 About

-`webrecords` is a web app for managing recordings of live broadcasts.
+`magnolia` is a web app for managing recordings of live broadcasts.